netsight/Products.sqlpfgadapter/README.txt

 Limitations
 ===========

-This product is under development, so for now we have severe limitations:
+This product is under development.
+For now, we have major limitations:

-- You can only use form fields of the type "String" (type_name FormStringField).
+- Not all PloneFormGen fields work, notably:

+  - file field
+  - decimal field
+  - rating-scale field

 - Adding and removing fields, or changing their names, doesn't change the database table.
 Field names for which there is no column will just be